 A useful tool to promote yourself is to measure your performance.
 Hard figures that indicate good results.
 That way you can let your earnings speak for you.
 For example, by sending a monthly e-mail to your boss with the progress of a project, you can show in a subtle way that you are working hard and are achieving results.
 Make sure your boss is aware of what you are doing.
 Do not ask for attention unnecessarily, but make sure you get all the praise you deserve.

 4. Let the right people know that you want a promotion

 Do not be afraid to tell your manager that you want a promotion.
 This tip sounds very simple, but you have to bring it in the right way.
 What you do not have to do is tell your boss that you want promotion because you want more money or because you do not like the current job.

 Remember that you will continue to do your current job well at all times.
-Many people use behaviour from the past as a predictor of future behaviour.
+Many people use behavior from the past as a predictor of future behavior.
 When the quality of your work increases, the confidence of your boss in you also increases.

 5. Provide a replacement!

 In order to be able to promote at all, there must be someone who can replace you.
 A common problem is that when you are good at what you do and work hard for a promotion, you make yourself indispensable at the place where you are.
 With the logical consequence that they can not allow you to be promoted, because otherwise everything will come down.